marcelocenerine/paint-shop/README.md

 #### Tabu Search
 Explores the search space using a simplified implementation of the [Tabu Search](https://en.wikipedia.org/wiki/Tabu_search) meta-heuristic.
 This strategy is suitable for large inputs where the search space is too big to be explored via exhaustive search.
-Given that the algorithm may not visit all possible combinations in the search space, it does not guarantee to find an optimal nor a feasible solution.
+Given that the algorithm may not visit all possible combinations in the search space, **it does not guarantee to find an optimal nor a feasible solution**.
 The more time is given to the algorithm, the better the solution will likely be.
+Moreover, it has to be given a condition to stop the search.
+Currently it only supports a time-based condition but others (e.g. max iterations, max iterations without improvement, etc) can be easily introduced.

 ### Usage
 #### Requirements